Jeffery2534/school_system_backend/README.md

    Note: Initial process may take up to 20 seconds as free tier server.

 For EXE Version
-   double-click the EXE file to launch.
+   Double click the exe file.

 For Unity's Editor Version (able to see the console log)
 1. Open Unity Hub and select 'Add'.